janikoodaa/CityBikeApp/README.md

 -    App is built responsive, so give it a try, and test different window sizes.
 -    App supports three languages, and the language selection is stored in session storage.

+## Possible problems

+-    App is tested on Chrome and Firefox.
+Firefox seems to be quite strict with certificates and as the backend is using https, there might be problem, which it tells to relate to CORS.
+This can be easily fixed, by opening both, client and backend URLs in the same browser and accepting the self-signed certificates for localhost.
+If problem still persists, you can try to host also client using https.
+Just check [vite.config.js](citybike-client/vite.config.js), needed @vitejs/plugin-basic-ssl is already included in project dependencies.